The Ultimate Guide to Credit Cards

 How Much Should You Spend on a Card With a $5,000 Credit Limit?

-You are certainly free to spend as much of your credit line as you wish.
-But if you are building credit or rebuilding credit, consider limiting your unpaid balance to 30% of your credit limit.
+You’re definitely free to use as much of your credit line as you’d like.
+However, if you’re in the process of building or rebuilding your credit, it’s wise to keep your unpaid balance under 30% of your credit limit.

 As explained above, a credit utilization ratio of 30% is FICO’s dividing line for positive and negative spending.
 You should be OK if you don’t carry an unpaid balance that exceeds 30% over two or more months.